By Julienne du Toit

 No electricity?
 No problem.

-We use candles and torches for stop-gap lighting, and keep our solar jars on a sunny ledge until needed.
+We use candles and torches for stop-gap lighting, and keep our solar lamps charging on a sunny ledge until needed.

 We keep our laptop, portable radio and cell phones charged.
-And if we forget, we have a simple old solar charger for emergencies.
+And if we forget, we have a simple old solar charger and small power bank for emergencies.

 Like many South Africans, we have an outdoor braai area which is always handy for cooking or heating.
-We don’t have a gas stove, but we do have a gas bottle and an attachment so we can at least cook a meal quickly, or boil some water.
+We don’t have a gas stove, but we do have a gas bottle and an attachment so we can at least cook a meal quickly and keep it warm in a Wonderbox, or boil some water.
 And then there are flasks to keep said water hot and jaffle irons to make toasted sandwiches over the flames.

 There’s a fireplace in the lounge so we can keep warm in winter.
 The mohair blanket, wool duvet and Pep store blankets have all been great investments, as has the insulation in the roof.